 - 1. Cover Profile and Tracking Page

 - 2. Mission

 - 3. Staffing

 - 4. Program Assessment

-- 5. Summary of external and internal reviews
+- 5. Summary and response to external review and dean's review

 - 6. Closing Comments

 The following is meant to provide guidance on how to approach each section.